mladenivkovic/swiftgpupacksim/py/README.md

 ```
+metadata:
+  authors: "2026 John Doe"       # year and authors of file, to be inserted into the license
+  flavour: my_sph_flavour_name   # name of the SPH flavour.
+Mainly used in header guard macro

 part_struct1_name:          # name of struct (e.g. 'part', 'density', 'force'...)
   field1_name:              # name of particle field (e.g. 'x', 'm', 'h'...)
     type: DATA_TYPE         # Optional: C data type of the field.
 E.g. float,